artsy/artsy.github.io/_posts/2013-08-27-introduction-to-aws-opsworks.markdown

 [Identity and Access Management (IAM)](http://aws.amazon.com/iam/) allows you to define individual user accounts within an umbrella account for your organization.
 These users can be authorized for varying levels of access to your OpsWorks stacks.
 From the _Permissions_ view of each stack, you can then grant them SSH and _sudo_ rights on an individual basis.

-{% include expanded_img.html url="/images/2013-08-27-introduction-to-aws-opsworks/permissions.png" title="OpsWorks permissions view" %}
+{% expanded_img /images/2013-08-27-introduction-to-aws-opsworks/permissions.png" title="OpsWorks permissions view" %}

 Other tools such as the [EC2 Dashboard](https://console.aws.amazon.com/ec2) and [AWS API](http://docs.aws.amazon.com/AWSRubySDK/latest/frames.html) work as you'd hope, with all of the usual functions being applicable to your OpsWorks-managed instances and other services like elastic IPs and EBS volumes.